Board of Directors

 Cushman & Wakefield

 Driven by her passion for advancing the facility management profession, Baez is an active member of the Dallas/Fort Worth Chapter of IFMA where she continues to actively support the membership committee.
-She is an active member of IFMA’s Operations and Maintenance and Health and Safety Council, the Corporate Facilities Council and Environmental Stewardship and Sustainability Strategic Advisory Group (ESS SAG).
+She is an active member of IFMA’s Operations and Maintenance and Health and Safety Community, Corporate Facilities Council, Workplace Evolutionaries Community and Environmental Stewardship, Utilities and Sustainability Community.
 Baez has also represented IFMA through various publications and speaking engagements.
 She is the chair of IFMA’s Government Relations Committee.

 Diane Coles-Levine, MCR